Jackson-Stops give notice to anyone reading these details:-

 West Stoke, West Sussex PO18 9BP

-In one of the best locations in the South Downs National Park, a lovely mid-Victorian rectory of elegant proportions providing extensive accommodation of some 4,900 sq.ft. set in about 16 acres of mature gardens, paddock and bluebell wood.
+In one of the best locations in the South Downs National Park, a lovely mid-Victorian rectory of elegant proportions providing extensive accommodation of some 4,900 sq.ft. set in Gardens with adjoining paddock in total approximately 3.5 acres.

-Entrance Hall, 4 Elegant Reception Rooms, Study, Cloakroom, Kitchen with Dining & Utility Areas, Wine Cellar, 7 Bedrooms, 3 Bathrooms, Shower Room En-Suite.
-Formal Gardens.
+Lot 1: House, garden & paddock: Entrance Hall, 4 Elegant Reception Rooms, Study, Cloakroom, Kitchen with Dining & Utility Areas, Wine Cellar, 7 Bedrooms, 3 Bathrooms, Shower Room En-Suite.
+Formal gardens & paddock amounting to approximately 3.5 acres.
 South Facing Studio with Consent for a Replacement 2 Storey Outbuilding.
-Paddock & Woodland.
-In All approx 16 acres.
 Good Riding Countryside, Easy Access to Chichester, Close to sailing clubs in Chichester Harbour.
+Offers in excess of £2,000,000

 Fast Find: 45714